 Try to talk on a VoIP phone without any IP phones or computer and check if the issue is still persisting.
 If the issue continues to persist, then try to do a G729 codec setting.
 Some providers refer G729 codec as a bandwidth saving setting.

-Make sure that any node or nodes connected to the network is clean from hazardous spyware.
+Make sure that any node or nodes connected to the network are clean from hazardous spyware.
 It is recommended to use a reputed anti-virus application to detect the spyware.

 Based on the information mentioned here, it is a critical requirement to have the QoS settings configured for the VoIP applications.
 Apart from QoS settings, it is also necessary to have a network-monitoring tool configured on the network to monitor the performance as well as the stability of the VoIP applications.